-IT IS THEREFORE ORDERED BY THE COURT that Plaintiff is granted thirty (30) days-on or before July 6, 2016-in which to show good cause, in writing, to the Honorable Sam A. Crow, United States Senior District Judge, why this action should not be dismissed, without prejudice, for failure to exhaust his administrative remedies and/or for a lack of jurisdiction arising from Plaintiff's failure to state a constitutional claim pursuant to 42 U.S.C. § 1983.
+IT IS THEREFORE ORDERED BY THE COURT that, on or before April 22, 2016, Plaintiff shall show good cause to District Judge Sam A. Crow as to why this case should not be dismissed for failure to exhaust administrative remedies and for failure to state a claim for denial of medical care.